exajobs/software-engineering-interview-collection/README.md

-# Guide to the Software Engineer Interview
+# Guide to the Software Engineering Technical Interview